LFV decays in a 3-4-1 model with minimal inverse seesaw neutrinos: Abstract

 \section{Abstract}

-We investigate an extended 3-4-1 model consisting of a new singly charged Higgs boson, implementing the minimal inverse seesaw mechanism to accommodate the large values of the $(g-2)_{e,\mu}$ anomalies as well as the lepton-flavor-violating decay rates of charged leptons, the Standard Model-like Higgs boson, and the $Z$ boson, all consistent with current experimental data.
+We investigate an extended 3-4-1 model consisting of a new singly charged Higgs boson, implementing the minimal inverse seesaw mechanism {to account for the current $(g-2)_{e,\mu}$ constraints} as well as the lepton-flavor-violating decay rates of charged leptons, the Standard Model-like Higgs boson, and the $Z$ boson, all consistent with current experimental data.
 Unlike the previously studied 3-4-1 realization, the model considered here predicts strong correlations among these observables that can be tested in future experiments.
-In particular, the current upper bound on Br$(\tau \to \mu \gamma)$ imposes a stringent constraint compatible with the $1\sigma$ experimental range of $(g-2)_{\mu}$, corresponding to a maximal deviation of $10^{-9}$ from the SM prediction.
+In particular, the current upper bound on Br$(\tau \to \mu \gamma)$ imposes a stringent constraint compatible with the $1\sigma$ experimental range of $(g-2)_{\mu}$, {corresponding to an allowed deviation of order} $10^{-9}$ from the SM prediction.
 The forthcoming experimental sensitivity to Br$(\tau \to \mu\gamma)$ will reduce this deviation to $5\times 10^{-10}$.

 \bre